 In summary, Intensive Cheesemaking 1 requires none to moderate levels of prior cheesemaking experience, whereas Intensive Cheesemaking 2 is for accomplished home cheesemakers

 How intensive is the Course?

 Both courses are highly intensive.
-You will be making 8 cheeses over two days all by hand.
+You will be making cheeses all by hand.
 There are many steps that occur simultaneously and require constant monitoring.
 This is not a course where you sit down for long lunches and get to put your feet up, the number one priority is making good quality cheese.
 If that means lunch gets cut short because the cheese needs attention, so be it.
-You will probably go home quite exhausted on day 1, both from the physical activity and from the volume of information imparted.

 How easy is it to make cheese at home?